-- a.
-Equipment shall not be operated in areas designated as EQUIPMENT RESTRICTION ZONES, WETLAND MANAGEMENT ZONES or STREAMSIDE MANAGEMENT ZONES as shown in Section VII.D.6 and 7, unless authorized by this Contract or the Forest Officer. - b.
+a.
+Equipment shall not be operated in areas designated as EQUIPMENT RESTRICTION ZONES, WETLAND MANAGEMENT ZONES or STREAMSIDE MANAGEMENT ZONES as shown in Section VII.D.6 and 7, unless authorized by this Contract or the Forest Officer.

+- b.
 Equipment shall not be operated in soft soils, boggy areas or areas where skidding would cause excessive compaction and displacement. - c.
 Any trees designated for harvest within such zones shall be winchline skidded to skid trails outside the zone. - d.
 Slash will not be piled in or pushed into these zones. - e.
 The Forest Officer must approve any designated crossings of restricted areas. - 4.
 Protection of Reserved Trees: The Purchaser shall exercise reasonable care to prevent damage to trees reserved from cutting during logging operations. - M. CLEAN-UP AND COMPLETION: The Purchaser must follow these requirements and those shown under Section VII.G.
 SPECIAL OPERATING REQUIREMENTS during logging operations.
 The Forest Officer will determine when restrictive conditions apply, specifications and dates to meet these requirements and may approve exceptions in writing.
 The Forest Officer must approve all designated work prior to the removal of Purchaser's equipment. - 1.
-Slashing: The Purchaser shall fell all submerchantable trees with logging-related root or stem damage, causing lean.
-The stem shall be completely severed from the stump below the lowest live limb.
-Maximum stump height shall be 12 inches on the uphill side. - 2.
-Logging Debris Confined To Units: All debris from logging shall be confined within the harvest unit boundaries.
+Logging Debris Confined to Units: All debris from logging shall be confined within the harvest unit boundaries.
 Any logging debris outside a harvest unit must be returned to within the unit boundary. - 2.
 Skidding Debris on Roads: The Purchaser shall remove logging slash remaining on any portion of a road cutbank or traveled way.
 Cut and fill slopes, ditches, or road surfaces damaged by skidding operations shall be restored to original conditions.
 Reseeding is required if vegetation is damaged by skidding. - 3.
 Repair of Improvements: Damage caused by the Purchaser's operations to culverts, waterlines, fences, roads, bridges, gates, cattleguards, signs, and all other improvements must be adequately repaired or replaced.